- Code ENVS6101

 The expected workload will consist of approximately 130 hours throughout the semester including:

 - Face-to face component which may consist of 1 x 1 hour lecture, 1 x 2 hour seminar plus 1 x 2 hour tutorial per week plus.
-X hours of tutorials/workshops/labs throughout the semester.

 - A compulsory 3 day field trip during the mid-semester teaching break at the Kioloa Coastal Campus plus a one day field trip in the Canberra region.
 Please refer to Other Information for additional details.